gusta01010/SillyTranslator/README.md

 ![alt text](https://files.catbox.moe/ga0w87.png "Preset")

+## Meta
+If this project gets 1 star, I'll make sure to add LLM translation!!

 ## License

 This project is licensed under the [MIT License](./LICENSE) - see the `LICENSE` file for details.